 List the abiotic factors in the diagram necessary for life.

-What would the effect of removing all producers from the ecosystem?
+Predict the effect of removing all producers from the ecosystem.

-What would be the effect of removing all of the decomposers from a community?
+Predict the effect of removing all of the decomposers from a community.

 9. Explain how bacteria can be both helpful and harmful to humans.
 Give 2 examples to support your response.